smidazai/scan_functional/supplementary.md

 ## 2.4 Checking Robustess

-We apply the same procedure by varying the size of the cluster.
-We consider a cluster of size 10.
-We added two more departments to the previous list: 59, 27
+We apply the same procedure while varying the size of the cluster.
+This time, we consider a cluster of size 10 and add two more departments to the previous list: 59 and 27.

 ``` r
 # id of the cluster